aws/aws-xray-java-agent/README.md

 The README has steps to set up a fully-functioning Spring Boot application instrumented with the X-Ray Agent and complemented with manual instrumentation by the X-Ray SDK.

+## Performance impacts

+To get an idea of how much impact the X-Ray Agent might have on your system, please see the [benchmarking package](https://github.com/aws/aws-xray-java-agent/tree/master/aws-xray-agent-benchmark).

 ## Customizing the Agent

 ### Configuration